KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/README.md

 node --run test:fixtures
 ```

-This command is also part of `node --run lint`, so CI will fail if the fixtures drift from the registered schemas.
+This command is also part of `node --run lint`, so CI will fail if required fixtures drift from the registered schemas.

 ## When to refresh